 Micro and nanoemulsions can be prepared in concentrated forms that are fully capable of mixing with water, thus, appearing water-soluble.
 Note that emulsions require the use of surfactants, which dilute the products.
 There are natural surfactant options available, with minimal adverse negative effects.
 However, it is beneficial to use the smallest amount of surfactant as possible.

-Once broken down into these tiny particles, CBD becomes H2O-compatible, being small enough to dissolve, blending seamlessly with the H2O molecules.
+Once broken down into these tiny particles, CBD becomes H2O-compatible, blending seamlessly with the H2O molecules.
 Boom – emulsion!
 These nanoemulsions and microemulsions are visually homogeneous oil/water mixtures, in a general sense.
-They are visually the “same” mixtures, but different within the mixtures.

 Nanoemulsions have a bright advantage over microemulsions: the amount of surfactants needed for the water-soluble preparation is up to 10 times lower than surfactants needed to make microemulsions.
-This is great because the less surfactant that is needed means less dilution of the solution, aka less dilution of the CBD product you’re consuming.
+This is great because by using less surfactant, the solution is diluted to a lesser degree—i.e., the final product is more potent in CBD.

 At Nanocraft CBD, our phytocannabinoid-rich (PCR) raw hemp oil goes through a proprietary process that transforms it into nano-sized emulsions.
 This makes it the most bioavailable broad-spectrum CBD in the industry.
 The nanoemulsion process we utilize enables our formulas to be four times more bioavailable than other water-soluble hemp-based oils.

 Now that we’ve touched on micro and nanoemulsions in regards to CBD, let’s talk about liposomal CBD.
 Liposomes are biodegradable phospholipid structures that may help maintain therapeutic levels in the bloodstream when used as a carrier for nutrients or substances.
 You can think of liposomes as a bubble surrounding CBD molecules.